You’re a human resources professional? Then you must be a people person!

 Presumably, that would mean spending quite a bit of time with people—an extrovert’s dream job.
 These are folks energized by being around others, after all.
-And sure, the majority of people and culture pros are probably extroverted.
-But as it turns out, you can like people and still find them tiring to be around.
+But as it turns out, a people and culture pro can like people and still find them tiring to be around.
 You can build an engaged team, even if engaging with others tires you out.
 You can be an introvert and a people person!

-This is the guy who wrote Work Rules!, one of the definitive guides for modern people pros.
-This is the guy who took Google from 6,000 employees to 60,000 and made sure the culture scaled, too.
+Laszlo Bock is the one who wrote Work Rules!, one of the definitive guides for modern people pros.
+This is the man who, as the head of People Ops at Google, took the company from 6,000 employees to 60,000 and made sure the culture scaled, too.
 He’s also the person who designed an employer brand worthy of some 100-plus awards naming Google one of the world’s best places to work.
 And the guy who did all that?
 He’s an introvert.
 “I need time to myself or with close friends or family to recharge,” Bock told Lifehacker last year.

 Introverts are casualties of the workplace revolution

 In fact, people often misunderstand introverts, regardless of what department they’re in.
 Not at ease with small talk and strangers, they don’t often make the best first impression.
-And since introverts might not be as vocal (or as good at office politics), their unique needs can wind up buried in the ball pit or drowned out by office music.
-You know—forgotten.
+And since introverts might not be as vocal, their unique needs can wind up buried or drowned out by the office noise.

 In 2012, Susan Cain’s Quiet sparked a lot of chatter on the topic (somewhat ironically), but the conversation has since been rerouted by bright and shiny signposts marking the future of work.